AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/using-dynamic-content-in-an-email.md

    >
    >You can also make an element inside the email dynamic.
 To do this, select the area, click the gear icon, and select **Make Dynamic** (or [Replace with Snippet](/help/marketo/product-docs/personalization/segmentation-and-snippets/snippets/create-a-snippet.md), depending on what you're doing).

-1. Enter the Segmentation name, select it, and click **Save**.
+1. Enter the Segmentation name, select it, and click **[!UICONTROL Save]**.

    ![](assets/1.4.png)

-   Your segmentation and its segments appear under the Dynamic tab on the right.
+   Your segmentation and its segments appear under the [!UICONTROL Dynamic] tab on the right.

    ![](assets/1.5.png)